Fabrica-de-Software-Unisales02/unitech/README.md

 _____

 ## EndPoints
-The `route:list` command can be used to show a list of all the registered routes for the application.<p>
+The `php artisan route:list` command can be used to show a list of all the registered routes for the application.<p>
 The routes can also be consulted on Postman collection running "unitech local dev.postman_collection.json" file<p>
 All routes prefixed with `/admin` require Bearer Authentication token, which can be obtained from the api/Login route by sending user email and password.<p>